kevkam-del/Simon-Says/README.md

 - The game ends/resets when a player makes a mistake or successfully completes all the rounds of the level.
 - The game is deployed to Github.
 - The game presents some aspects of originality and creativity as specified in US-06.

+General Code Organization:
+- Minimal code duplication
+- Comments are used to describe the functions.

+# Tips

+- Start by completing the required HTML elements and then proceed to work on the javascript functions.
+CSS changes can be made last.
+Follow the order of the user stories.
+- If you get stuck, take a careful look at the resources that we provide.
+If you are still stuck, ask a friend or a mentor for help.
+- Read the user stories and tests carefully.